Mayvis/mayvis-blog/content/blog/aws-lambda-serverless-function-to-generate-image-from-html/index.md

     waitUntil: ["load", "domcontentloaded", "networkidle0"], })

-  // you can store it into image or just buffer, personally I preffer buffer,
+  // you can store it into image or just buffer, personally I prefer buffer,
   // because I can use s3.putObject directly upload file into my s3 bucket. const imageBuffer = await page.screenshot({
     type: "jpeg",